Children of Caboolture

 Why are we focused on this group?

-The high level of health need of children in the Caboolture Hospital catchment is overlaid with social factors, including some areas of significant socioeconomic disadvantage.
+The high level of health need for children in the Caboolture Hospital catchment is overlaid with social factors, including some areas of significant socioeconomic disadvantage.

 Recognition of these needs has resulted in increased service delivery from public, private and non-government providers, as well as a number of initiatives focused on collaborative action to improve outcomes.
-The Alliance aims to support and extend existing initiatives, and will add value by focusing more directly on information systems to support health service provision for these children.
+The Alliance aims to support and extend existing initiatives, and adds value by focusing more directly on reorienting and supporting health service provision for these children.

 - Dr Dana Newcomb, Children's Health Queensland